dascar5/Natura/README.md

 # Natura

-A web app for booking tours, checking relevant info, etc.
+A web app for checking and booking tours, login/registration, and a fully implemented test Stripe system.

 Check it here: https://natura-bole.herokuapp.com/